430 Landrum Academic Center

 firstname.lastname@example.org | (859) 572-6186

 Dr. Tenkotte is one of NKU’s most prolific scholars.
-He has edited or authored thirteen books, contributed chapters or essays to eight other books, and written hundreds of articles and book reviews for a wide range of publications, from academic journals to newspapers.
-His publications include a specialization in American Urban History, particularly Cincinnati and Northern Kentucky, as well as topics in World and Asian History.
+He has authored/edited 14 books, contributed chapters and essays to 12 other books, and written hundreds of articles and book reviews for a wide range of publications, from academic journals to newspapers.
+His publications include a specialization in US History, American Urban History (particularly Cincinnati and Northern Kentucky), and topics in World and Asian History.

-In addition, Dr. Tenkotte has been a contributor to sixteen television documentaries, including his national PBS debut in Ten That Changed America: Engineering Marvels (2018).
-Award-winning productions include, Where the River Bends: A History of Northern Kentucky (Kentucky Educational Television), winner of two Regional Emmy Awards, and Sacred Spaces of Greater Cincinnati (Cincinnati Educational Television, Greater Cincinnati Television Educational Foundation and Voyageur Media Group), winner of a Regional Emmy Award and the prestigious Public Education and Awareness Award of the Ohio Historic Preservation Office (2008).
+In addition, Dr. Tenkotte has been a contributor to 16 television documentaries, including his 2018 national PBS debut, Ten That Changed America: Engineering Marvels.
+Award-winning productions include Where the River Bends: A History of Northern Kentucky (Kentucky Educational Television), winner of 2 Regional Emmy Awards, and Sacred Spaces of Greater Cincinnati (Cincinnati Educational Television, Greater Cincinnati Television Educational Foundation and Voyageur Media Group), winner of a Regional Emmy Award, as well as the prestigious Public Education and Awareness Award of the Ohio Historic Preservation Office, 2008.

-Currently, Dr. Tenkotte is working on two books, a textbook entitled The United States since 1865: Information Literacy and Critical Thinking (Great River Publishing), and Florida and California: Public/Private Investment and the Reinvention of the US, 1836-2000.
+Dr. Tenkotte just completed a digital textbook entitled The United States since 1865: Information Literacy and Critical Thinking (Great River Publishing, 2019).
+He is working on three more books, including Resilience and Renaissance: Newport, Kentucky, 1795-2020.
 He is also editor of the weekly “Our Rich History” column in the NKyTribune, an online publication of the non-profit Kentucky Center for Public Service Journalism.

 450 Landrum Academic Center